 Stutton

-A clue came thanks to his sister Elizabeth Martin Nunn’s distinctive name.
+A clue came thanks to the distinctive name of Joshua’s sister, Elizabeth Martin Nunn.
 An Elizabeth M Nunn married John Long of Manningtree at Stutton, just south of Ipswich, in 1834.
 Could this be here?
 I checked on the censuses, and for death records, and found that yes, this was her.
 Elizabeth was born in 1812, and Elizabeth Martin Long died in the Tendring registration district in 1891, aged 79.
 The censuses show Ipswich-born Elizabeth Long living in Manningtree with her husband John Long, a butcher.
 Everything matched up.

 Stutton was a clue, and there, in 1802, a William Nunn of Ipswich St Peter’s had married a Sarah King.
 This seemed a possible, as one of Joshua’s sisters, born in 1811, was Mary King Nunn.
-I extracted all of the King marriages in Stutton from the Suffolk marriages on Findmypast, and found:
+I extracted all of the King marriages in Stutton from the Suffolk marriages on Findmypast, and I found marriage licence information for four of them, giving occupations, father’s names etc.

-- 8 Oct 1792 Nathaniel King married Sarah Rudkin
+- 8 Oct 1792 Nathaniel King, single man, farmer of Stutton married Sarah Rudkin, single woman of Coggeshall

-- 28 Sep 1802 William Nunn of Ipswich St Peter’s married Sarah King
+- 28 Sep 1802 William Nunn of Ipswich St Peter’s, gardener, single man married Sarah King, single woman of Stutton, minor, daughter of Henry King

 - 18 July 1806 Benjamin Martin of Colchester St Nicholas’ married Elizabeth King

-- 17 Oct 1820 William King, widower, married Rachel Tyler of Holbrook
+- 17 Oct 1820 William King, widower, butcher of Stutton married Rachel Tyler (Byler in the licence) of Holbrook, single woman, a minor, daughter of William Byler.

 Then I extracted all the King baptisms in Stutton from the Suffolk baptisms on Findmypast, and cross-referenced them with the Suffolk burials CD-ROM, produced by the Suffolk Family History Society.

 Between 1761 and 1778, I found a couple called George and Susannah, who had eight children: George 1761, Susannah 1763, Nathaniel 1766, James 1768, Sarah 1770, Rosanna 1774, Anne 1775, and Bridget 1778.
 The last three daughters died in infancy, and their daughter Sarah died in 1790, so she didn’t go on to marry William Nunn.
 Then there were two more couples: Henry and Elizabeth, and Nathaniel and Sarah.
 Nathaniel appears to be George’s son, born in about 1766 – he is likely to be the man who married Sarah Rudkin in Stutton in 1792, and their first child, Sarah, was baptised in Stutton in 1793.
-But then there’s that other couple….
+And we know from the marriage licence that Sarah King was Henry’s daughter, and therefore Elizabeth’s as well.

 Henry and Elizabeth had four children in Stutton: